Willys MB: Enter Willys and Ford – early production jeeps

-For early production runs, each vehicle received revisions and a new name.
-American Bantam's became the "BRC 40" Production began on 31 March 1941, with a total of 2,605 built up to 6 December — the number ordered was raised because Britain and the USSR already wanted more of them supplied under Lend-Lease.
+For the ensuing pre-production runs, each maker's vehicles received further revisions and new names once more.
+For 1941, Bantam's got called the "BRC 40" Production began on 31 March 1941, with a total of 2,605 built up to 6 December – the number ordered was raised because Britain and the USSR already wanted more of them supplied under Lend-Lease.

-The American Bantam BRC-40 was the lightest and most nimble of the three early production models, and the Army lauded its good suspension, brakes, and high fuel economy.
+The Bantam BRC-40 was the lightest and most nimble of the three early production models, and the Army lauded its good suspension, brakes, and high fuel economy.
 However, as the company could not meet the Army's demand for 75 vehicles a day, production contracts were also awarded to Willys and Ford.

-Ford's early production jeep went into production as the "GP", with "G" indicating a "Government" contract, and "P" chosen by Ford to designate a car with a wheelbase of 80 in.
-The Ford GP was not only the most numerous (about 4,458) early production jeeps — it was also the first jeep fielded in some numbers to U.S. Army units.
-Ford's overall design and quality of construction had advantages over the American Bantam and Willys models, but the GP's engine, an adaptation of their Model N tractor engine, was underpowered and not sufficiently reliable.
+Ford's pre-production jeep was named the "GP", with "G" indicating a "Government" contract, and "P" chosen by Ford to designate a car with a wheelbase of 80 in.
+The Ford GP was not only the most numerous (at about 4,458) early production jeeps—it was also the first jeep fielded in some numbers to U.S. Army units.
+Ford's overall design and quality of construction had advantages over the Bantam and Willys models, but the GP's engine, an adaptation of their Model N tractor engine, was underpowered and not sufficiently reliable.
 Ford built fifty units with four-wheel steering, of which four have survived.

-Willys-Overland was the last of the three manufacturers to start early production, waiting until 5 June 1941 to kick off production, reducing the Quad's weight by 240 lb.
+Willys-Overland was the last of the three manufacturers to start early production, waiting until 5 June 1941 to kick-off production, needing to reduce the Quad's weight by 240 lb.
 After many painstaking detail changes, Willys renamed their vehicle "MA", for "Military" model "A".
 Only 1,555 MAs were built, most of which went to the Soviet Union under Lend-Lease.
 Only 27 units are still known to exist.
+After enough comparative testing, Willys was also tasked with integrating whatever features were seen as better on the Ford and Bantam into their design – for instance, copying the Ford's front sheetmetal, to arrive at an optimal 'MB' model, for mass production.

-Eventually, virtually all of the Willys-Overland and most of the American Bantam and Ford GP early production jeeps were provided to Britain and USSR, leaving a few hundred American Bantam BRCs and under 1,000 GPs for the home troops.
+Eventually, virtually all of the Willys-Overland and most of the American Bantam and Ford GP early production jeeps were provided to Britain and the USSR, leaving a few hundred Bantam BRCs and under 1,000 GPs for the home troops.